 If you’re toying with the idea of buying your first rental property or even your second, lending guidelines have changed somewhat over the years.
-Knowing what lenders look for when evaluating your request to finance your first rental will make the process a smooth one.
+Knowing what lenders look for when evaluating your request to finance an investment property will make the process a smooth one for setting up your first rental.
 And perhaps what many don’t know is that lenders will actually make it easier to qualify for your second rental property compared to the first.

-Okay, you’ve got a rental property in mind and you’re going to be a first time landlord.
+Okay, you’ve got a rental property in mind and you’re going to be a first-time landlord.
 The most favorable terms to finance a rental are provided with conventional loans using guidelines established by Fannie Mae and Freddie Mac.
 You’ll need to have a down payment at least 20% for a rental property.
-Unlike a primary residence, private mortgage insurance isn’t available for rental properties and 20% down is the minimum to avoid PMI.
+Unlike a primary residence, private mortgage insurance isn’t available for a rental investment property and 20% down is the minimum to avoid PMI.

 By owning a rental property for at least two years the rental income may be used to offset the new mortgage payments, taxes and insurance.
 You’ll be asked to provide copies of bank statements showing rental deposits, Schedule E from the last two years of federal income tax returns and lease agreement from all properties.
 You’ll then provide the appraiser with a copy of the lease agreement.
 The appraiser will also perform a Market Rental Analysis and calculate the market rent for the unit.
 The lender will use the amount listed in the appraisal along with a slight reduction to account for any potential vacancies.

-Once you’ve owned your first property for two years and want to acquire more investment property, it’s much easier to qualify because the second and third time around, the rental income from the new property can be used.
+Once you’ve owned your first property for two years and want to acquire more investment property, financing your next investment property will be much easier because the second and third time around, the rental income from the new property can be used.